-If you’re not really a rustic travelling kind-of girl, then glamping is a more luxurious way of experiencing camping, providing hot water and even a proper bed to sleep in, so you can experience the great outdoors in comfort.
-Glamping on a safari in Africa is the perfect way of experiencing luxury when you travel, and you get to avoid most of the creepy crawlies too.
+If you’re not really a rustic travelling kind of girl, then glamping is a more luxurious way of experiencing camping, providing hot water and even a proper bed to sleep in so you can experience the great outdoors in comfort.
+Glamping on a safari in Africa is the perfect way to experience luxury when you travel, and you get to avoid most of the creepy crawlies too.

-Travel to Nicaragua and you can experience the best hotels whilst swimming in their pools.
-Every Sunday, an event called Sunday Fun Day takes you on a hotel pool crawl around San Juan del Sur which not only is a way of sampling luxurious hotels but also a great way to meet other solos too.
+Travel to Nicaragua, and you can experience the best hotels whilst swimming in their pools.
+Every Sunday, an event called Sunday Fun Day takes you on a hotel pool crawl around San Juan del Sur, which is not only a way of sampling luxurious hotels but also a great way to meet other solos.